Zoom Student Guide

 The Zoom application

 You do not need a Zoom account to attend lectures, but you will need to install the Zoom application.
-You can do this ahead of time or follow the automatic prompts when you join your first Zoom session.
+You can do this ahead of time using the instructions in the next accordion section or following the automatic prompts when you join your first Zoom session.

 Audio/visual equipment